 The research on Zone 2 training has upended endurance sports.
-It turns out the same principle — build the base, protect the engine — applies directly to executive performance.
+The same principle, build the base and protect the engine, applies directly to executive performance.

 For most of my athletic life I trained the way most people train: hard, fast, and as often as recovery allowed.
 If a workout didn't leave me wrecked, it felt like a waste.
-That's the intuition most competitive people have — more intensity equals more adaptation equals better performance.
+Every competitive person has that instinct.
+More intensity, more adaptation, better performance.

-That intuition is wrong.
-And understanding why it's wrong will change how you think about performance in every domain of your life.
+That instinct is wrong.
+And understanding why will change how you think about performance everywhere in your life.

 What Zone 2 Actually Is

-Heart rate training divides effort into five zones.
+Heart rate training breaks effort into five zones.
 Zone 1 is a walk.
 Zone 5 is an all-out sprint.
-Zone 2 sits just above easy — a pace where you can hold a conversation, where your breathing is elevated but controlled, where you feel like you should probably be going harder.
-It corresponds roughly to 60-70% of your maximum heart rate.
+Zone 2 sits just above easy.
+You can hold a conversation.
+Your breathing is up but controlled.
+You feel like you should probably be going harder.
+Roughly 60-70% of your max heart rate.

-For years, serious athletes treated Zone 2 as warmup territory — the thing you do before the real work begins.
-Then the research started coming in, and the picture changed completely.
+For years, serious athletes treated Zone 2 as warmup territory.
+The stuff you do before the real work starts.
+Then the research came in and the picture changed completely.

-The best endurance athletes in the world — elite cyclists, marathon runners, triathletes — spend approximately 80% of their training time in Zone 2.
+The best endurance athletes in the world, the elite cyclists, marathoners, and triathletes, spend about 80% of their training time in Zone 2.
 Not because it's comfortable.
-Because it's where the foundational adaptations happen: mitochondrial density, fat oxidation, cardiac efficiency, lactate clearance.
-The engine gets built at low intensity.
-The high-intensity work is just where you prove the engine works.
+Because that's where the engine gets built: mitochondrial density, fat oxidation, cardiac efficiency, lactate clearance.
+The hard stuff is just where you prove the engine works.

 The Executive Translation

-Here's where this gets interesting.
-The Zone 2 principle — that sustainable high performance requires a disproportionate investment in the unglamorous foundational work — maps almost perfectly onto how the best executives operate.
+This is where it gets interesting.
+Sustainable high performance requires a big investment in unglamorous foundational work.
+That maps almost perfectly onto how the best executives operate.

 Build the Base Before You Sprint

 The executives I've placed who build the most durable careers aren't the ones who sprint hardest out of the gate.
-They're the ones who invest obsessively in the unglamorous base work: relationships, institutional knowledge, team trust, personal credibility.
-When the sprint moment comes — the acquisition, the crisis, the breakthrough — they have the engine to sustain it.
+They're the ones who grind on the unglamorous base work: relationships, institutional knowledge, team trust, credibility.
+When the sprint moment comes, the acquisition, the crisis, the breakthrough, they have the engine to sustain it.
 The ones who skip the base work burn out at the worst possible time.

 Recovery Is Training

-Zone 2 only works when it's paired with genuine recovery.
+Zone 2 only works when you actually recover.
 The adaptation happens during rest, not during the session.
-Elite athletes understand this viscerally — they protect their sleep, their nutrition, their recovery protocols with the same discipline they bring to training.
+Elite athletes get this in their bones.
+They protect sleep, nutrition, and recovery with the same discipline they bring to training.
 Most executives treat recovery as optional.
 It isn't.
-The meeting you took instead of sleeping eight hours cost you more than it produced.
+That meeting you took instead of sleeping eight hours cost you more than it produced.

 Resist the Pull Toward the Middle

-The most common training mistake — and the most common leadership mistake — is spending all your time in the moderate zone.
+The most common training mistake, and the most common leadership mistake, is living in the moderate zone.
 Not easy enough to build the base.
 Not hard enough to build peak capacity.
-Just grinding in the middle, accumulating fatigue without the adaptations that make the fatigue worth it.
-In leadership terms: too busy to think strategically, too unfocused to execute tactically.
-The fix is the same in both domains — ruthless prioritization of where your energy actually goes.
+Just grinding in the middle, piling up fatigue without the adaptations that make fatigue worth it.
+In leadership terms: too busy to think strategically, too scattered to execute.
+The fix is the same in both worlds.
+Get ruthless about where your energy actually goes.

 What My Training Looks Like Now

-On weekdays, most of my riding is Zone 2 — a steady hour or two where I could talk but choose not to.
-On the weekends I go long, still mostly Zone 2, with hard efforts built in where the terrain demands it.
-Once or twice a week I do genuine high-intensity work — intervals that hurt in the right way.
+On weekdays, most of my riding is Zone 2.
+A steady hour or two where I could talk but choose not to.
+Weekends I go long, still mostly Zone 2, with hard efforts where the terrain demands it.
+Once or twice a week I do real high-intensity work.
+Intervals that hurt the right way.

 The difference in how I think, how I recover, and how I perform at work is not subtle.
 The aerobic base isn't just fitness.
 It's cognitive capacity, stress resilience, and emotional regulation.
-It's the physiological foundation that everything else runs on.
+Everything else runs on it.

-If you're currently training — or leading — entirely in the middle zone, try this: spend four weeks going easier than you think you should for 80% of your effort, and harder than you think you can for the remaining 20%.
+If you're training, or leading, entirely in the middle zone, try this.
+Spend four weeks going easier than you think you should for 80% of your effort, and harder than you think you can for the other 20%.
 Then tell me what changed.

 The base is everything.
 Build it slow.
 Use it fast.